Research groups

 Curriculum learning in LLM training:

 Methods for data-driven selection of LLM training examples so as to optimize training time and resulting model quality with especial focus on highly multilingual settings.
+A spectrum of topics is possible, both in terms of methodology and dataset creation and filtering.

 NLP on noisy data: